Build Your Own DIY Industrial Pipe Shelves with Tutorial, Step-by-step Instructions, Detailed Supply List, Pipe Shelf Decorating Ideas

 - Start to map out what you have space for and what will look good.

-Remember, I was trying to keep him happy so of course I let him win!
-Here’s the deal….
-I hate to say it but he was right.
+Remember, I was trying to keep him happy so of course I let him win.
+Here’s the deal.
+I hate to say it, but he was right.
 Mostly because we were trying to cut costs and bought the cheapest boards sold at the hardware store.
-If we had used only 2 brackets these boards would have bowed under the weight.
+If we had used only two brackets these boards would have bowed under the weight.

-Look and Function of your Industrial Pipe Shelves
+Step 4: Look and Function of your Industrial Pipe Shelves

-Decide how many shelves you want and then count up the number of boards you will need.
+Decide how many industrial pipe shelves you want and then count up the number of boards you will need.
 We wanted one shelve in the center that we could use for bigger items so we counted one fewer boards.
 I’ve seen one with no board on the very top and this is a good look, especially if you are putting your shelf close to the ceiling you might want to leave it off so you have at least one shelf with more space for bigger items.

 - Galvanized is more of a plain silver finish.
 This finish is specifically made to withstand rust and is more expensive.

 - The black finish is cheaper but may be harder to find in the quantities needed (and thus the multiple hardware store runaround).
-And, warning, it’s kinda messy to work with.
+And, warning, it’s kind of messy to work with.
 It is covered with oil so you will need to wash these.
 Even so the black will continue to come off on your hands.

 Note: Some galvanized are treated with a special coating and you may have trouble getting the spray paint to stick.
 Before you go crazy with this idea I would test it out.

-Our Shopping List
+Our DIY Pipe Shelf Shopping List

 You may click on the picture for direct shopping links.
 We have included these affiliate links for your shopping convenience.
 We understand that you have lots of options when you shop.
-When you choose to shop with us it helps support our blog and we appreciate it!!
+When you choose to shop with us it helps support our blog and we appreciate it!

-- 33 – 10″ x 1/2″ black industrial pipes
+33 – 10″ x 1/2″ black industrial pipes

-- 18 – Wall mounts (flange is the “technical” term)
+18 – Wall mounts (“flange” is the technical term)

-- 6 – 1/2 ” 90 Degree Elbow fitting
+12 – 1/2 ” Tee connectors6 – 1/2 ” 90 Degree Elbow fitting

-Step-By-Step to build your Industrial Pipe Shelves
+Step-By-Step to Build Your Industrial Pipe Shelves

 - Assemble one bracket at a time and lay out on the floor.